• Skip to primary navigation

 Air Fried Edamame

 Recently, we have discovered that you can cook edamame using the air fryer.
-We've got the Ninja Air fryer and since we first got it, we've using it nonstop.
+We've got the Ninja Air fryer, and since we first got it, we've been using it nonstop.

 People tend to think you need some oil added to Air Fryer Edamame, but you don't necessarily need to add any oil.
 All you need to do is add the frozen or fresh edamame directly into the air fryer basket, set your air fryer, and cook the edamame for 10 minutes.